Chilaca vs Poblano: Two Dark Fresh Chiles

 Chilaca Pepper vs Poblano Pepper Heat Levels

-The chilaca registers 1,000-2,500 SHU, placing it firmly in the medium heat classification — a range that delivers a noticeable but approachable warmth.
+The chilaca registers 1,000-2,500 SHU, placing it firmly in the the medium SHU classification - a range that delivers a noticeable but approachable warmth.
 Poblanos, by contrast, hover at the very bottom of the mild spectrum, typically 500-2,000 SHU, though many specimens barely register above a bell pepper.

 For perspective: a typical chipotle (dried, smoked jalapeño) runs 2,500-8,000 SHU.
 That means a hot chilaca approaches chipotle territory at its upper end, while a mild poblano is roughly 3-5 times less intense than even a low-end chipotle.
 The two peppers overlap in SHU range, but the chilaca skews hotter and more consistently so.